 The words on ingredient labels can be misleading.
-The word fragrance, a misleading term, too often overlooked, as it might really indicate a combination of 100 or more different chemicals.
+The word fragrance, a misleading term, is too often overlooked, as it might really indicate a combination of 100 or more different chemicals.
 Many of them may be toxic or harmful like phthalates, petroleum based ingredients, or flowers sprayed with chemicals or fertilizer.
-The organic perfumes are fragrance-free and the risk is reduced associated with cosmetic toxicity.
+Organic perfumes are fragrance-free and reduce the risks associated with cosmetic toxicity.
 Organic vs. natural though?
 What is truly non-toxic and chemical free?
 Do they even work?

 The fancier the bottle—the more the ambiguous ‘fragrance’ exists.
 Ever notice how your memory blurs upon entering the first floor of Macy’s or Bloomingdale’s?
 Spray upon spray, masks appear and voila: You have the cosmetics/ fragrances department.

 Perfume requires only three fundamental ingredients: 1.
 Essential oils 2.Distilled water 3.
 Grain alcohol.
-Natural perfumes composes essential oils from plants and flowers which can energize, unlike harmful ingredients, and are therapeutically potent.
+Natural perfumes composed of essential oils from plants and flowers can energize, unlike harmful ingredients, and are therapeutically potent.

 EPA research in 1991 confirmed the presence of Hartford Vermont science lab in 1998 showed that chemical emissions from various fragrances irritate heart and sensory glands, and contribute to premature memory loss, brain dysfunction.